mahmoudkandel980/Dinamo-Mea-Test/README.md

 -   Project made by React library beside TypeScript.
 -   CRUD operators done by Redux toolkit.

-## Available Scripts

-In the project directory, you can run:

-### `npm install`

-In the terminal run the command
+## how to run application

+Download repository locally into your machine, then install dependencies by run the next command In the terminal.

 ```console
 npm install
 ```

-,then run the command
+Then run the command in below.

 ```console
 npm start